PEN celebrates 100 years of fighting for freedom of speech | DW | 04.10.2021

 Suppressing freedom of expression of the written word has been a hallmark of numerous regimes throughout history — whether in countries such as China, Turkey and Iran today or the Soviet Union or Nazi Germany in the past.
 Writers often face persecution, imprisonment and even death in such countries.

-"100 years of PEN is an occasion to celebrate as well as to pause, to remember and to mourn," says president of the German PEN Center, Regula Venske.
+"One hundred years of PEN is an occasion to celebrate, as well as to pause, to remember and to mourn," Regula Venske, the president of the German PEN Center, told DW.

-The fact that writers are still persecuted worldwide means support is needed now more than ever.
-"The word is the weapon that rulers in authoritarian regimes around the world fear most," Venske told DW.
+The fact that writers are still persecuted worldwide means that support is needed now more than ever.
+"The word is the weapon that rulers in authoritarian regimes around the world fear most," Venske said.
 "The first to be arrested are always the writers and journalists."
 Many brave women and men have supported human rights and paid with their lives, she points out.

-In Germany, where the situation is more peaceful, Venske says, literature has slipped somewhat into the entertainment realm where it is an after-work pastime.
+In Germany, where the situation is more peaceful, Venske said, literature has slipped somewhat into the entertainment realm and is an after-work pastime.
 However, she points out that "the written word is elemental to supporting freedom, truth and human coexistence, in general.
 That's what it's all about."

 This chart shows attacks on writers in 2018, compiled by PEN